IQSS/datafest/Readme.md

 The Repository
 -----------

-This repository contains workshop materials used in previous editions of Harvard's DataFest.
-Materials are organized by years.
+This repository contains workshop materials used in all previous editions of Harvard's DataFest.

 More information on past DataFest events could be found at:

 - [DataFest 2018](https://projects.iq.harvard.edu/datafest2018)
 - [DataFest 2017](https://projects.iq.harvard.edu/datafest2017)

 DataFest Organizers